 It’d taken 3 neurologists to figure out what was wrong.
 The first neurologist thought it was definitely muscle related.
 “I’m a PT, I kind of know my muscles!”
 I told him.
 And I knew that wasn’t it.
 The second, well, I don’t actually think he had the balls to tell me what he thought it was.

-So back in Melbourne I’d met with a neurology professor who pretty quickly figured things out!
-“Thank the lord”, I thought!
+Back in Melbourne one week in September 2017, I met with a neurology professor who pretty quickly figured things out!
+“Thank the lord” I thought!
 But, he was quick to let me know that I was not going to like what he told me… and there it was.

 It hit me.
 There is no cure.